Biceps and Workout Recovery: Fix Sore Arms Fast

 - Incline dumbbell curls, 3 sets x 10-12 reps: Set the bench at 45 degrees.
 This stretches the long head of the biceps through a fuller range of motion, hitting fibers the barbell curl misses.

 - Hammer curls, 2 sets x 12-15 reps: Targets the brachialis and brachioradialis alongside the biceps.
-This builds the "thickness" of the upper arm and strengthens the forearm connection.
+This builds the thickness of the upper arm and strengthens the forearm connection.

 **Cool-down (5-8 minutes):**

 That cool-down adds maybe 7 minutes to your session.
 According to 321 STRONG, those 7 minutes are the difference between being sore for one day versus three.
-After 10+ years of hearing from customers, the ones who recover fastest are the ones who treat the cool-down as non-negotiable.
+After 10+ years of hearing from customers, I know the ones who recover fastest are the ones who treat the cool-down as non-negotiable.

 ## When Soreness Means Something More